 The combination of rice and beans is very popular in Latin American culture.
 It has different names depending on the country of origin.

-It is considered a product of mixing, because it combines the bean, a product used by American Aborigines, with rice, introduced by the Spaniards.
-Its combination and preparation is the result of African cuisine.
+It is considered a mestizo product because it combines beans, a product used by American indigenous peoples, with rice, introduced by the Spaniards.
+Its combination and preparation are the result of African cuisine.

 About Breakfasts

-Traditional Salvadoran breakfasts are consumed by the majority of the population.
+Traditional Salvadoran breakfasts are consumed by most of the population.
 The usual time for this first meal is between seven and nine in the morning.

-The typical breakfast in El Salvador is a good combination of some of the country's basic foods.
-It is usually enjoyed in the morning with coffee, where different varieties can be found throughout the country.
+The typical Salvadoran breakfast is a good combination of some of the country’s basic foods.
+It is usually enjoyed in the morning with coffee, which can be found in different varieties throughout the country.

-The marriage of beans with rice gets its name thanks to the combination of rice and beans.
-This dish can be found in every home in El Salvador, although it is also very common in local restaurants or markets.
-Being a dish of diverse preparation, there are several ways to serve it.
+The rice and bean casamiento gets its name from the combination of rice and beans.
+This dish can be found in all Salvadoran households, although it is also very common in local restaurants or markets.
+Since it is a dish with diverse preparation methods, there are several ways to serve it.

-Traditionally, the dish is served for breakfast with fried or scrambled eggs, cheese, fried plantains, avocado, cream, tortillas, or bread.
-The casamiento is also served as a side dish for dinner with grilled meat.
+Traditionally, the dish is served with breakfast along with fried or scrambled eggs, cheese, fried plantains, avocado, sour cream, tortillas, or bread.
+Casamiento is also served as a dinner accompaniment with grilled meat.